Yalye/WeeklySharp/week7/article_dynamic_programming.md

 [Dynamic Progamming is just a fancy way to say 'remembering stuff to save time later'](https://www.quora.com/How-should-I-explain-dynamic-programming-to-a-4-year-old/answer/Jonathan-Paulson) is an excellent explantion of **Dynamic Programming**.
-The `remembered stuffs ` is often known as subproblem results, and **Dynamic Programming** is problem-solving method by combining the solutions to subproblems.
+The `remembered stuffs ` is often known as subproblem results, and **Dynamic Programming** is a problem-solving method which combines the solutions of subproblems.
 Dynamic Programming is often shorted as **DP**.

 To be more specific.
 We use DP to break a problem into simpler sub-problems recursively.
 Firstly, we need to confirm whether DP is applicable for the problem, there're two key checkpoints: does the problem have **optimal substructure** and are the problem's sub-problems **overlapping**.
 Secondly, we solve the problem by **top-down recursion** or **bottom-up approach**.